-What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies In-Network: (For a definition of durable medical equipment, see In-Network: There is no Chapter 12 as well as Chapter 3, Section 7 of this Coinsurance, Copayment, or document.) deductible for oxygen Covered items include, but are not limited to: services. wheelchairs, crutches, powered mattress systems, 20% Coinsurance for all other diabetic supplies, hospital beds ordered by a provider for DME use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Services that are covered for you What you must pay when you get these services Services that are covered for you Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.sonderhealthplan.com If you (or your provider) don't agree with Sonder Breathe Well (HMO C-SNP) coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).
-PA by your In-Network provider may be required
+The most recent list of suppliers is available on our website at www.sonderhealthplan.com If you (or your provider) don't agree with Sonder Complete Health Advantage (HMO)'s coverage decision, you or your provider may file an appeal.
+You can also file an appeal if you don't agree with your provider's you get these services In-Network: 20% Coinsurance Your cost sharing for Medicare oxygen equipment coverage is 20% Coinsurance Your cost sharing will not change after being enrolled for 36 months.
+If prior to enrolling in Sonder Complete Health Advantage (HMO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Sonder decision about what product or brand is appropriate for your medical condition.
+(For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints). ✓ PA by your In-Network provider may be required Complete Health Advantage (HMO) is 20% Coinsurance.

-Emergency care - Medicare Covered

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+Services that are covered for you What you must pay when you get these services Emergency care - Medicare Covered Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical Copayments are the same for both In-Network and Out-of- Network Emergency Care. condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
+Cost sharing for necessary emergency services furnished out- \$125 Copayment per Emergency Room (ER) visit.
+ER Copayments are waived if you are admitted into the hospital from the Emergency Room or within 24 hours of an ER visit.
+If you are admitted or receive observation services, refer to those benefits for cost share information of-network is the same as for such services furnished in- network.
 There are no prior authorizations requirements for emergently needed services.

-Copayments are the same for both In-Network and Out-of-Network Emergency Care.

-\$120 Copayment per Emergency Room (ER) visit.

-ER Copayments are waived if you are admitted into the hospital from the Emergency Room or within 24 hours of an ER visit.
-If you are admitted or receive observation services, refer to those benefits for cost share information

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out- of-network hospital authorized by the plan.